kdbanman/macros/doc/gameroom.md

 A multiplayer game communications engine that uses the AoE lock-step synchronization model.
 Each server gameroom instance is a "communications room" for clients playing together.
-If possible, RESTful style using a custom protocol over WebSockets.
+If possible, RESTful style using a stateful message patterns over WebSockets.

 Each playable gameroom can be in two parent states: `setup` or `running`.
 The first is for players to join, organize themselves, and finalize the configuration.